kongchen/swagger-maven-plugin/README.md

 mvn dependency:tree
 ```

-to check which package introduces the one conflicts with yours, and then you can use `<exclusion>` conficuration in pom.xml to exlcude it.
+to check which package introduces the one conflicts with yours, and then you can use `<exclusion>` configuration in pom.xml to exclude it.

 **Here's an example:**